Craig Boundy

-Craig Boundy is the President and Chief Executive Officer of online protection company McAfee effective August 21, 2024.
+Craig Boundy is the President and CEO of online protection company McAfee effective August 21, 2024.

 He was the Chief Operating Officer of Experian PLC, the information services company.
 He is based in Costa Mesa, California.

 Early life and education

 Boundy went to school at St Olave's Grammar School in Orpington, and then studied Management Studies and German at Lancaster University.

 Career

 Boundy spent six years at British Telecom working in a range of finance, marketing and product management roles, both in the UK and overseas.

 He worked at Energis, initially as Sales Director, in which he led the company's sales force in the UK and Ireland, and then as Chief Operating Officer, where he managed the company's financial performance and core operational processes.

 He worked as Chief Operating Officer at Cable & Wireless Europe, Asia & US.

 He was Chief Executive, Global Operations at Logica then chief executive officer at Logica the UK.

 He joined Experian in November 2011 as managing director of Experian U.K. and Ireland.
 He was CEO of Experian North America between 2014 and 2022.

 He was appointed to the Experian Board in 2022.